jasmine111/automation/README.md

 automation
 ==========

-This will give guiding light to automation framework which will be a behat/selenium framework leveraging the CI process using Jenkins
+This will give guiding light to automation framework which will be a behat/selenium framework leveraging the CI process using Hudson